-In a time where civil rights are in headlines daily, Lauren is more determined than ever to show a different perspective to the reality of civil rights in America.
-With class and perseverance these unsung American heroes changed baseball and changed America.
+In a time where civil rights are in headlines daily, Lauren is more determined than ever to show a different perspective to civil rights in America.
+The Other Boys of Summer is a triumphant story focusing on how with perseverance and grace these unsung American heroes changed baseball and changed America.

 What is the Diversity, Equity & Inclusion Program?

 A 90 minute program that amplifies diverse voices and is designed to bring people together and create a space for a shared experience and spark conversation.

 It includes the critically acclaimed film (42 min.) followed by a panel discussion.
 The filmmaker (an Emmy nominated Director) is included in the panel.
 We provide all of the tools for a successful program without you having to do the heavy lifting.
 You’ll get a discussion guide, poster/logo/art files for promotion, a resource list, filmmaker bio, sample run of show, tech specs and more.